-We briefly sketch the state-of-the-art in imaging and motion analysis in Echo PIV, in order to highlight the novelty of our own methodological approach that differs from the established computational techniques in this field of application.
+We briefly sketch the state-of-the-art in imaging and motion analysis in Echo PIV to highlight the novelty of our own methodological approach compared to the established computational PIV techniques.

 Particle Image Velocimetry (PIV).
 PIV is an optical method for measuring fluid flows.
 For the purpose of imaging, the fluid is seeded with particles that follow the flow dynamics.
 The region of interest is illuminated with a laser sheet and a high-speed camera takes successive images.
 In a subsequent step, a cross correlation technique is applied to every pair of two subsequent images and returns an estimate of the instantaneous velocity field.
-For a recent overview of the history of PIV techniques, we refer to [7].
+For a recent overview of the history of PIV techniques, we refer to [8].

 Ultrasound Microbubble Imaging.
-Echo PIV, first introduced in [8], is a technique based on the same principles as PIV.
-Within Echo PIV, however, highspeed cameras are replaced by an ultrasound transducer.
-Thus, the technique can be applied to opaque media as well.
-Another major difference to optical 2D PIV is the generation of so-called B-mode 2D images, as sketched in Figures 1 and 2.
-Recording of the images is accomplished by the use of the pulse-echo methodology and by concatenating several line-by-line measurements, as depicted in Fig. 2.
+Echo PIV, first introduced in [1], is a technique based on the same PIV principles.
+Instead of the high-speed cameras used in optical PIV, an ultrasound transducer is used in Echo PIV to capture tracer images with the ability to image opaque media.
+Another major difference to optical 2D PIV is the generation of so-called B-mode images, as sketched in Figures 1 and 2.
+These 2D images are acquired via the conventional pulse-echo technique that concatenates a series of scan lines within the field of view (FOV), as depicted in Fig. 2.
 This severely limits the spatio-temporal resolution of flow measurements.

 Fig. 1.
 A schematic representation of an Echo PIV setup.
-The left image, adapted from [1], overviews geometry and orientation of the transducer.
+The left image, adapted from [2], overviews geometry and orientation of the transducer.
 Velocity is estimated from a sequence of B-mode images (middle).
-Flow motion is estimated from the motion of tracer particles injected in the medium (right), which follow the flow dynamics - here, a laminar and steady flow.
+Flow motion is estimated from the motion of tracer particles injected in the medium (right), which follow the flow dynamics - here, a steady laminar flow.

-One way to overcome this problem is to replace multiple line measurements by a single plane wave illumination of the medium [3].
-Plane wave imaging was very recently applied to Echo PIV [4] and allows for measuring higher velocities, since the frame rate is only limited by the propagation time of the waves, rather than by the number of consecutive measurements necessary to obtain a single B-mode image.
-This motivates us to ignore inter-line delay in our work.
+One way to overcome this problem is to replace multiple line measurements by a single plane wave illumination of the medium [4].
+Plane wave imaging was very recently applied to Echo PIV [5] and allows for measuring higher velocities,

 Fig. 2.
 B-mode imaging in Echo PIV: images are not recorded as snapshots, but are usually constructed line-by-line, due to the shifting of the ultrasound beam (a).
 The data - RF signals (b) - can be converted (offline) to so-called B-mode images (e) by means of envelope detection (c) and log compression (d).
-This scanning procedure results in a blurred image due to moving particles between consecutive measurements.
+This scanning procedure results in a blurred, smeared image due to moving particles between consecutive measurements.